Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 To learn how to open a URL in a browser, read the Expo's [Linking API documentation](https://docs.expo.io/workflow/linking/).
 You will need this feature while implementing the button for opening the repository in GitHub.

 The view should have its own route.
-It would be a good idea to define repository's id in the route's path as path paramter, which you can access by using the [useParams](https://reacttraining.com/react-router/native/api/Hooks/useparams) hook.
-Hser should be able to access the view by pressing a repository in the reviewed repositories list.
-You can achieve this by for example wrapping the `RepositoryItem` with a [TouchableOpacity](https://reactnative.dev/docs/touchableopacity) component in the `RepositoryList` component and using `history.push` method to change the route in a `onPress` event handler.
+It would be a good idea to define the repository's id in the route's path as a path parameter, which you can access by using the [useParams](https://reacttraining.com/react-router/native/api/Hooks/useparams) hook.
+The user should be able to access the view by pressing a repository in the reviewed repositories list.
+You can achieve this by for example wrapping the `RepositoryItem` with a [TouchableOpacity](https://reactnative.dev/docs/touchableopacity) component in the `RepositoryList` component and using `history.push` method to change the route in an `onPress` event handler.
 You can access the `history` object with the [useHistory](https://reacttraining.com/react-router/native/api/Hooks/usehistory) hook.

 The final version of the single repository view should look something like this: